Prostate brachytherapy

 Overview

-Prostate brachytherapy (brak-e-THER-uh-pee) is a form of radiation therapy used to treat prostate cancer.
-Prostate brachytherapy involves placing radioactive sources in the prostate gland, where the radiation can kill the cancer cells while causing less damage to healthy tissue nearby.
+Prostate brachytherapy (brak-e-THER-uh-pee) is a form of radiation therapy that treats prostate cancer.
+It involves placing radioactive sources inside the prostate.
+There, the radiation can kill the cancer cells while causing less harm to healthy tissue nearby.
+Prostate brachytherapy treats the cancer from inside the prostate.

 Prostate brachytherapy procedures vary based on the type: